-The Income Tax Bill 2025 was introduced by Finance Minister Nirmala Sitharaman in the Lok Sabha on 13th February 2025.
-The Bill if passed will replace the decades old Income Tax Act 1961 and aims to bring major reforms by simplifying the provision of the Act.
+The Income Tax Bill 2025 was introduced by Finance Minister Nirmala Sitharaman in the Lok Sabha on 13th February 2025 aims to replace the existing Income Tax Act 1961.
+However, the government withdrew the Income Tax Bill 2025 on 8th August 2025 as an updated version of the Bill is to be presented on 11th August 2025.

 In this article we will answer some of the frequently asked questions about the Income Tax Bill 2025.